 is accepted by more than 800 colleges nationwide and allows you to apply to any participating school with one application.

-is accepted by 57 of the 64 SUNY campuses and allows you to apply to any of the 57 SUNY colleges with one application.
+is accepted by most SUNY campuses and allows you to apply to any of them with one application.

 SUNY’s Educational Opportunity Program (EOP) provides access, academic support and financial aid to students who show promise for succeeding in college but who may not have otherwise been offered admission.

-All freshmen applying for EOP through the SUNY Application or the Common Application must complete the EOP Financial Information Form.
-Transfer students do not need to complete this step.
+All first-year students applying for EOP through the SUNY Application or the Common Application must also complete the EOP Financial Information Form on the SUNY website and forward all specified financial documents by March 1 for priority consideration.
+Transfer students must complete the EOP Transfer Verification Form (PDF).

-Information and requirements for EOP eligibility can be found on the SUNY EOP website.
-Students who incorrectly apply for EOP admission but do not meet the criteria should notify the Admissions Office immediately so that their application for regular freshmen admission.
+Students who mistakenly apply for EOP admission and do not meet the criteria should notify the Admissions Office as soon as possible so that their application can be processed accordingly.

 International students are encouraged to view the International Admissions Undergraduate Applicants page for any additional admission requirements.